-Please read the About Quality of Service Settings page for background information about the Quality of Service settings available in ROS 2.
+Please read the documentationg page about QoS settings for background information on available support in ROS 2.

 In this demo, we will spawn a node that publishes a camera image and another that subscribes to the image and shows it on the screen.
 We will then simulate a lossy network connection between them and show how different quality of service settings handle the bad link.